crycode-de/node-pcf8574/README.md

 Manually poll changed inputs from the PCF8574/PCF8574A/PCF8575 IC.

 If a change on an input is detected, an `input` Event will be emitted with a data object containing the `pin` and the new `value`.

 This have to be called frequently enough if you don't use a GPIO for interrupt detection.

+Poll requests will be queued internally up to 4 total requests (one active and three waiting) including polls triggered by interrupts.
-If you poll again before the last poll was completed, the new poll will be queued up an get executed if the current poll is done.
+If you try to trigger a poll while the queue is already full, the new poll will be rejected.
+This is due to not have too many unnecessary polls.

 ### isPolling()